 1. Report No. SAC/EPSA/CVD/CAL-VAL/SR/01/05/2019 2.
 Publication date May-2019 3.
 Title and subtitle Gamma-naught stability assessment of Amazon Rain Forest using C and L band data 4.
 Type of report Scientific 5.
 Number of pages 24 6.
 Authors CAL-VAL Team 7.
 Originating unit CVD- EPSA 8.
 Abstract Amazon Rainforest is widely used as distributed target site for Synthetic Aperture Radar (SAR) calibration.
 Although it is a natural dense rainforest, deforestation and fires are reducing the current forest coverage, and also widespread tree mortality.
 The response of this site in radar data shows a remarkably high degree of homogeneity over a large area, but still it has some spatial and temporal variability due to deforestation effects and seasonal variability which impacts the SAR calibration accuracy.
-Hence in this study, temporal and seasonal variation of backscatter of this rainforest have been analyzed using available SAR data of Sentinel -1A, 1B and ALOS-2 PALSAR mosaic data.
+Using RISAT-1 MRS data, gamma naught analysis has already been carried out for the time period 2014-2015.
+In this study, temporal and seasonal variation of backscatter of this rainforest have been analyzed using available SAR data of Sentinel -1A, 1B and ALOS-2 PALSAR mosaic data.
 Data acquired over the southwest Amazon during three years (2015-2017), including wet and dry seasons has been used for the analysis in this study.
 Subset of the data was taken which contains the common area for both the bands.
-After that, calibration and generation of backscattering coefficient image (σο) was done.
+After that, calibration and generation of backscattering coefficient image (σo) are estimated.
 In order to avoid the water pixels, water mask was generated using the backscattering values derived from the image itself.
-The mean value of γo for co-polarized data of Amazon Rainforest for the study period was found to be -6.5 \pm 0.78 dB and $-6.5 \pm 0.27 \text{ dB}$ for C and L band respectively.
-For cross-polarized data, the values were found to be -12.5±0.86 dB and -12.5 ±1.83 dB for C and L-band respectively.
-Seasonal variation of 0.04 dB in co-pol and 0.07 dB in cross-pol for C- band is estimated.
+The mean value of yo for co-polarized data of Amazon Rainforest for the study period was found to be -5.88 \pm 0.29 dB and -6.23 \pm 0.08 dB for C and L band respectively.
+For cross-polarized data, the values were found to be -11.95 $\pm 0.29~dB$ and -10.67 $\pm 0.03~dB$ for C and L-band respectively.
+Seasonal variation of 0.03 dB in co-pol and 0.03 dB in cross-pol for C-band is estimated.
 As seasonal variation is insignificant, it can be considered that Amazon rainforest has been stable during the study period.
-O. Wassessada Time social Commo Novelt Continel 1 ALOC 2 Ameron win 9.
-Key words Time series Gamma Naught, Sentinel-1, ALOS-2, Amazon rain forest, distributed target, SAR calibration.
-10. Security Unrestricted classification 11.
+9. Key words Time series Gamma Naught, Sentinel-1, ALOS-2, Amazon rain 5 forest distributed target.
+SAR calibration 10.
+Security Unrestricted classification 11.
 Distribution General statement